vamshi4h2/UMBC-DATA606-Capstone/docs/Report.md

    > - Number of columns =  12
    > - Number of rows    = 10,999

+4. Time period (2014 - 2024)

-4. What does dataset represent - This dataset includes customer information, shipment details, and delivery outcomes.
+5.What does dataset represent - This dataset includes customer information, shipment details, and delivery outcomes.

-5. Data Dictionary
+6. Data Dictionary

 | **Variable**           | **Description**                                                              |
 |------------------------|-------------------------------------------------------------------------------|